stefanthoss/stefandroid-blog/_posts/2020-10-30-encrypt-usb-drive.md

 ## Usage

-Use the following commands after the setup is completed.
+Use the following commands to use the encrypted drive after above setup is completed.

 ### Mounting